yetanotherco/aligned_layer/docs/guides/2_integration_aligned_into_your_application.md

 require(elfCommitment == provingSystemAuxDataCommitment, "ELF does not match");
 ```

-This contract also includes a static call to the Aligned ServiceManager contract
-to check that the proof was verified in Aligned.
+This contract also includes a static call to the Aligned ServiceManager contract to check if the proof was verified in Aligned.

 ```solidity
 (bool callWasSuccessfull, bytes memory proofIsIncluded) = alignedServiceManager.staticcall(